The Bishop’s Fort

 Palace Green separates the castle from the cathedral which lies at the southern end of the green.
 Until the twelfth century, during the time of Bishop Flambard, this area was the centre of Durham and the site of the old market place.

 Palace Green then contained a mass of wooden houses huddled together until Flambard cleared them all to remove the potential fire hazard which threatened both castle and cathedral.
 The area thus became an open green as it it is today.

 Today the green is flanked on its eastern and western sides by a number of historic buildings now forming part of Durham University but historically connected with the jurisdiction of the County Palatine of Durham – the territory of the Prince Bishops.

 Palace Green is linked to the town centre and market place via a street called Owengate – which leads into Saddler Street.
 The meaning of the street-name Owengate is unknown, it may be a corruption of ‘Ovengate’, perhaps named from the site of medieval ovens.

 The Nevilles, who were Earls of Westmorland but in fact the most senior of the medieval barons of County Durham owned a house here.
 In the nineteenth century Owengate was known as Queen Street.
 According to a legend the street is haunted by the ghost of a university don who threw himself down the castle stairs.

-On the east side of the green near Owengate there is an attractive Victorian post box alongside small buildings designed by the architect Durham architect Salvin.
+On the east side of the green near Owengate there is an attractive Victorian post box alongside small buildings designed by the Durham architect Anthony Salvin.